szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Auto retrieve additional context from RAG``: Auto retrieve additional context from RAG at the beginning if the index is provided.

 * ``Display a tray notification when the goal is achieved.``: If enabled, a notification will be displayed after goal achieved / finished run.

+* ``Display full agent output in chat window``: If enabled, a real-time output from agent reasoning will be displayed with the response.

 **Agents (LlamaIndex / OpenAI)**